code16/sharp/docs/guide/commands.md

 ## Configure the Command

-Once the Command class is written, we must add it to the EntityList.
-This is straightforward:
+Once the Command class is written, we must add it to the EntityList:

 ```php
 function getInstanceCommands(): ?array